vlnahp/Btcbf/README.md

   "What do you want to do? <<options: [gen]: generate wallet address and private key, [brute]: brute force bitcoin, [exit]: exit>>" Type your desired action and follow instructions.(I love to interact with my code:slightly_smiling_face:)

 ### While brute
-If any key found; a text file named "foundkey.txt" containing the found private key and public address is saved.
+If any key is found; a text file named "foundkey.txt" containing the found private key and public address is saved.

 ### While gen
-An address with its corresponding private key in printed.
+An address with its corresponding private key is printed.

 ### While exit
 Exits!

 ## **Donation**

-Make my btc address a good option to be in the list!:cowboy_hat_face:
+Make my BTC address a good option to be on the list!:cowboy_hat_face:

 >BTC: 13r5Xr3D1j1RgwVt6KToXn8h9vqYb49eNx